 DESCRIPTION

-Learn to paint with Procion MX and H dyes with bold expression and experimentation.
-This workshop will concentrate on direct application of dyes to the fabric surface using various tools and techniques including mono-printing.
-Emphasis is also placed on developing sophisticated color combinations, personal marks, and layered surfaces, along with touching on the use of opaque fabric paints.
+Bold and expressive use of Procion MX and H dyes is the goal of this workshop.
+Sue teaches her layered painterly approach using direct application, mono-printing, and various other techniques.
+Emphasis is also placed on developing sophisticated color combinations, using interesting tools, along with adding touches of metallic and opaque fabric paints.
 Sue will share helpful hints, technical information, and her own variations.

 SUPPLY LIST

-• 2-4 plastic spray bottles (recycled ones from home products), 2-4 squeeze tubes (if you have them already), about 20 (16 oz.) plastic cups (the frosty, translucent ones work well because you can see the color), recycled yogurt or cottage cheese cups with lids if you have some.
+• 2-4 plastic spray bottles (recycled ones from home products), 2-4 squeeze tubes (used for hair dye and similar products), about 20 (16-20 oz.) plastic cups (the frosty, translucent ones work well because you can see the color), recycled yogurt or cottage cheese cups with lids if you have some.

-• 5-10 one-gallon plastic bags easy closure and good seal.
+• 5-10 one-gallon plastic bags with easy closure and good seal.

-• 10-15 yards or more of white cotton, silk, or rayon, prepared for printing, i.e., no fabric finishes and pre-washed.
+• 10-25 yards of white cotton, silk, or rayon, prepared for printing (PFP) or dyeing (PFD), or scoured yourself to remove fabric treatments (directions available).
 You can buy such fabrics from Testfabrics (570-603-0432), PRO Chemical and Dye (www.prochemical.com), Dharma Trading Co. (www.dharmatrading.com), or Exotic Silks (800-845-7455).
+Thai Silks is the retail version of Exotic Silks (www.thaisilks.com).
 Good quality fabric will give the best results.
 Cotton that is mercerized is treated to accept dyes more readily and will dye more brightly (this is very important for bright and deep color!).
-Fabrics can be cut into 1 or 2 yard lengths and labeled with your name.
+Fabrics can be cut into 1 yard lengths and labeled with your name.

 • Clothing to wear while painting (stains will be permanent), rubber gloves, such as Playtex, or waterproof gloves of your choice.